Skip to main content

 };

-ElgatoHidDriver resolves its strategy once in the constructor (PROTOCOL_STRATEGY[model.protocol]!) and calls this.strategy.packImage(...), this.strategy.parseInput(...), etc. — no per-call branching to update.
+ElgatoHidDriver resolves the strategy once in its constructor (PROTOCOL_STRATEGY[model.protocol]!) and calls this.strategy.* — no per-call branching.

 Path C — completely different driver (new protocol class)

 If the device has a fundamentally different communication pattern (different handshake, heartbeat, multi-step init, bulk transfer instead of interrupt, etc.) write a standalone driver class, set driverKind: 'custom', and add it to the factory in hid-worker.ts (Step 5).
-Use MiraboxDriver as the reference — it is the most feature-complete example of a custom driver, and reads its wire framing from model.wire rather than hardcoding it.
+Reference: MiraboxDriver (ts/src/mirabox.ts), the most feature-complete custom driver — it reads wire framing from model.wire instead of hardcoding it.
+Prefer extending HidDeviceBase (ts/src/devices/hid-connection.ts), the shared base both real drivers extend: it already owns the lib singleton, device handle, polling read loop, and teardown.
+The sample below is standalone purely to show the minimum DeviceDriver surface — for a real Path C driver, extend HidDeviceBase instead.

 // ts/src/devices/acme/acme-driver.ts